-- 1. Member States shall take the necessary measures to ensure that the offences referred to in Articles 3 and 4 are punishable by effective, proportionate and dissuasive criminal penalties. - 2.
-Member States shall take the necessary measures to ensure that offences referred to in Article 3 are punishable by a maximum term of imprisonment of at least ten years if they cause or are likely to cause death or serious injury to any person. - 3.
-Member States shall take the necessary measures to ensure that the offences referred to in Article 3(1) points (a) to (j), (n), (q), (r) are punishable by a maximum term of imprisonment of at least six years. - 4.
-Member States shall take the necessary measures to ensure that the offences referred to in Article 3(1) points (k), (l), (m), (o), (p) are punishable by a maximum term of imprisonment of at least four years.
+- 1. Member States shall take the necessary measures to ensure that the offences referred to in Articles 3 and 4 are punishable by effective, proportionate and dissuasive criminal penalties. - Member States shall take the necessary measures to ensure that offences referred to in Article 3(2) points (a), (b), (c), (c)bis, (e), (i), (i)bis, (j), and (p) are punishable by a maximum term of imprisonment of at least ten years if they cause or are likely to cause death or serious injury to any person. - 3.
+Member States shall take the necessary measures to ensure that offences referred to in Article 3(3), in so far as it refers to Article 3(2) points (a), (b), (c), (c)bis, (e), (i), (i)bis and (j), are punishable by a maximum term of imprisonment of at least five years if they cause death to any person. - 4.
+3. Member States shall take the necessary measures to ensure that the offences referred to in Article 3(2) points (a) to (e), (i), (i)bis, (h) to (j), (n), (q), (r) are punishable by a maximum term of imprisonment of at least five six years. - 5.
+4. Member States shall take the necessary measures to ensure that the offences referred to in Article 3(2) points (f), (g), (h), (k), to, (l), (m), (o), (p) are punishable by a maximum term of imprisonment of at least three four years.

-- 5. Member States shall take the necessary measures to ensure that natural persons who have committed the offences referred to in Articles 3 and 4 may be subject to additional sanctions or measures which shall include: - (a) obligation to reinstate the environment within a given time period; - (b) fines; - (c) temporary or permanent exclusions from access to public funding, including tender procedures, grants and concessions; - (d) disqualification from directing establishments of the type used for committing the offence; - (e) withdrawal of permits and authorisations to pursue activities which have resulted in committing the offence; - (f) temporary bans on running for elected or public office; - (g) national or Union-wide publication of the judicial decision relating to the conviction or any sanctions or measures applied.
+- 6. 5.
+Member States shall take the necessary measures to ensure that natural persons who have committed the offences referred to in Articles 3 and 4 may be subject to additional criminal or non-criminal sanctions or measures which may-shall include: - (a) obligation to reinstate the environment within a given time period, provided that the damage is reversible, or, where the damage is irreversible, the obligation to compensate costs linked to the damage to the environment;; - (b) fines; - temporary or permanent exclusions from access to public funding, including tender procedures, grants and concessions; - (d) disqualification from directing establishments of the type used for committing the offence; - (e) withdrawal of permits and authorisations to pursue activities which have resulted in committing the offence; - (f) temporary bans on running for elected or public office; - (g) national or Union-wide publication of the judicial decision relating to the conviction or any sanctions or measures applied.